emilyjwilbur/persona-swap-app/README.md

 ## 💡 Why It's Awesome

-- **Totally Unique & Fun**: Spice up your browsing experience with custom website personalities.
+- **Spice up your browsing experience with custom website personalities.**

 - **Customizable**: Create your own personas and see them in action.